 This is actually the same recipe that I bake in loaf pans and call rhubarb bread.
 But it’s healthier if I call it bread, right?!
 Here’s the easy recipe for either one…

-- 1 1/2 cups unbleached flour
+- 3 cups unbleached flour

-- 1 Tbs baking powder
+- 1 tbsp baking powder

-- 2 cups milk or whey
+- 2 cups sugar

-- 1/2 cup sunflower oil
+- 1/2 cup vegetable oil

 - 1 tsp molasses

-- 2 eggs
+- 2 eggs, medium

 Wash and chop your rhubarb stalks.
 Dump them all in a sauce pan with enough water to cover the bottom of the pan about an inch deep.
 Turn heat to medium until water is boiling, then turn down to simmer.
 Stir so that rhubarb on top cooks too.
 When all the rhubarb is cooked and tender, turn heat off and add sugar to taste.
 Stir sugar in while rhubarb is still warm so it will dissolve easily.